-- 1. TfL for inner services presumably to St Albans and Luton - 2.
-DfT under a London & South East Partnership contract for services to Bedford - 3.
+1. TfL for inner services - presumably to St Albans and Luton

+- 2. DfT under a London & South East Partnership contract for services to Bedford - 3.
 DfT under a national contract for services to Leicester, Derby, Nottingham, Sheffield etc.

 The DfT need to consider how it will separately represent South East passengers and those from the remainder of the country - some of whom are daily travellers to London, and, in many cases, use trains that also serve South East destinations on their journey to/from London.
 These will all need to be managed to make best use of total capacity - principles need to be established for this.
-Even after HS2 opens, there will still be demand for long distance capacity.

 More generally, the paper seems to operate on the basis of protecting current long distance services (whether national or South East regional) from deterioration, rather than recognising that demand is likely to increase and these services will want a share of capacity increases - and may be a funding source for the improvement.